HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/index.md

 - A username and password that has administration access to the server.
 If you have used the Keep Domino Docker image, you can use the admin username and password you supplied when creating the container.
 - The user needs access to create databases on the server.
 This is controlled by the "Create databases & templates" field on the **Server** tab of the server document.
 ![Server document](images/setup/server-doc.png)
+  This can be set during One-Touch Domino setup by using the appConfiguration/databases/documents to set the CreateAccess item on the Server Document.
+See [Daniel Nashed's sample](https://github.com/nashcom/domino-startscript/blob/main/OneTouchSetup/first_server.json#L102).
 - [Postman](https://www.postman.com/) installed.

 <div class="panel panel-info">